JasonFantl/JasonFantl.github.io/_posts/2024-11-19-Decentralized-Dynamic-Cluster-Size-Estimation.md

 And now every node can pass its value of $1$ to the leader by passing it to a neighbor that's one hop closer to the leader, and keep passing until all the values make their way to the leader.
 There are a number of ways we could do this.

 The easiest way is to have each node pick a single neighbor that's closer to the leader, and pass its value to them.
 This requires every node to have a unique ID, which is somewhat undesirable.
 If we wanted to avoid using IDs, we could have each node count how many neighbors it has that are closer to the leader, say $N$ neighbors, and broadcast $\frac{1}{N}$ with the requirement that only people who are closer to the leader can receive the message.
 This would mean that $N$ nodes would each receive $\frac{1}{N}$, and when all of the values eventually make their way to the leader, they'll still add up to the number of nodes in the swarm.
-Below we see how over multiple rounds the values make their way to the leader.

 Here's an issue, though: the above routing really does not work well in dynamic swarms.